mleblebici/Security-Cheat-Sheets/Node.js Security Cheat Sheet.md

 ```

 Apart from express-bouncer modules, there are several other modules that aims to mitigate brute-forcing.
 Ratelimiter and express-brute are examples of these modules.
-Captcha usage is also another common mechanism used against brute-forcing.
-There are modules developed for Node.js captchas.
-A common module used captcha in Node.js applications is svg-captcha.
+CAPTCHA usage is also another common mechanism used against brute-forcing.
+There are modules developed for Node.js CAPTCHAs.
+A common module used in Node.js applications is svg-captcha.
 It can be used as follows:
 ```
 var svgCaptcha = require(‘svg-captcha’);
 app.get(‘/captcha’, function (req, res) {